-We’ve all heard of the word ‘HACK’.
-Just about everything has a hack these days; even RV’s.
-Hacks are inexpensive remedies; utilizing objects that are meant for other intended purposes.
-We’ve put together a comprehensive list of cheap hacks, tips and ideas to make living in an RV or camper simpler.
+RV and Camping Hacks are inexpensive remedies utilizing objects that are meant for other intended purposes.
+Through our years as full-time RVers, we’ve come up with our own list of cheap camping hacks and tips to make living in an RV motorhome or camper trailer simpler.

 Warning: DO NOT OPEN PACKETS!
+These contain very small parts.
 Keep out of reach of children and pets.

 2) CORD WRAPS

 Simple cord wraps are an easy and cheap way to keep our electrical and electronic cords secure and organized.
 They come in different colors and thicknesses to accommodate all of our different sized cords.